End the Digital Divide

 Source 2004 "According to statistics from august bodies such as the Nua Internet survey and Nielsen-Netratings, just 600m of the world's 6.3bn people are wired to the web.
 Yet those online often forget that they are in the minority.

-"A Nation Online: Entering the Broadband Age 2004"
+Online: Entering the Broadband Age 2004"

 Figure 1 on page four of this document (produced by the National Telecommunications and Information Administration, U.S. Dept. of Commerce) indicates an overall figure for computers in households to be 61.8 percent.
 But wait!
 It gets worse!
 Those with Internet connections are at 54.6 percent and those with Broadband Internet access are at 19.9 percent.
 The figures for the poor are also still very bad in this report.
 So, in my view the old Digital Divide is alive and well.
 How many people known to have computers in the home are counting the Commodore-64 or Vic-20 on the top shelf of their now grown-up and moved-out kid's bedroom!